btconway/babyagi/README.md

 Beside the update of embedding vector store above, the extended result data is written to file, serving as backup.
 The data is stored in folder "scrape_documents".
 When the vector store is deleted, the "memory" still exists in this file.
 The file can be used for embedding again using stand-alone script ingest.py (see document embedding extension).

-## New: Initial internet search and scrape content embedding in document vector store
+## Initial internet search and scrape content embedding in document vector store
 Optional feature to perform a toplist search and subsequent web page scraping.
 The scrape results, with strict filtering for human-readable content, then get embedded in document vector store before the task procedure is started.

 This shall provide BabyAGI with a preconfigured "memory" of related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.